 Meet the Northern Alliance

-Laurence Findlay is the Regional Improvement Lead for the Northern Alliance.
-Laurence has been seconded to the Northern Alliance from his post as Director of Education and Social Care at Moray Council.
+Andy Griffiths is the Regional Improvement Lead for the Northern Alliance.
+Andy has been seconded to the Northern Alliance from his post as Head of Education at Aberdeenshire Council.
 The Northern Alliance is a collaboration between eight local authorities, across the North and West of Scotland: Aberdeen City, Aberdeenshire, Argyll and Bute, Eilean Siar [Western Isles], Highland, Moray, Orkney Islands and Shetland Islands.
 The Northern Alliance seeks to improve the educational and life chances of our children and young people.
-To remove the barriers to learning and improve children’s outcomes, the collaborative seeks to build on the strengths of shared service development, create professional networks and deliver continuous professional development.
+The collaborative seeks to build on the strengths of shared service development, create professional networks and deliver continuous professional development.
 The Northern Alliance exists to make a difference to the lives of children and young people by ensuring that the professionals who work with them collaborate for improvement and impact.

 Moray is a largely rural local authority between Aberdeenshire and Highland.
 Whilst the eight largest local authority in terms of size, it is has one of the smallest populations at just over 90,000 residents.
 Moray has 46 primary and eight secondary schools, ranging in size from 10 to 1,000 + pupils, educating over 12,000 young people.
 The Education and Social Care department is responsible for all early learning, primary and secondary education and wider children’s services as well as leading leisure, sport and library services.